 Established in 2015, by Hugh Segal and Alan Bernstein, and is an annual lecture given by a CIFAR leader, with interested Junior Fellows acting as respondents and moderators.
-The Canadian Centre for Research (CIFAR) and Massey College foster and encourage the exchange of novel ideas and research insights.
+CIFAR and Massey College foster and encourage the exchange of novel ideas and research insights.
 Both institutions connect with diverse, multidisciplinary communities in Canada and abroad and include gifted graduate students, early-career scholars, senior researchers and leaders from business, culture, the arts and policy.

 Solving the mystery of fast radio bursts

 The distinguished McGill astrophysicist Victoria Kaspi excels at solving the mysteries of the cosmos – and in the strange phenomenon known as fast radio bursts (FRBs), she’s found one of her most challenging cases yet.

 In a CIFAR Massey Talk on October 11, the R. Howard Webster Foundation Fellow and director of CIFAR’s Gravity & the Extreme Universe program explained what little is known about these brilliant flashes of light.
 They appear to be the result of cataclysmic events that took place billions of years ago in the known universe’s farthest reaches.
 Lasting mere thousandths of a second, any evidence of these events can only be detected by the world’s most powerful telescopes.

 “The bottom line is, we don’t know where they’re coming from,” Kaspi said.
 “They’re something ubiquitous in the universe, of totally unknown origin.”
 The lineup includes several suspects so far: collapsing or colliding stars, merging black holes, or stars with special properties such as magnetars.
 Since only one FRB has been seen to repeat in the same region, Kaspi theorizes that different flashes may have different origins.